Image via danieldervartanian.com

 The potential maximum pension pop will also set a new record on a dollar basis.

-Granted, this latest mayoral hire has plausible merit; at the same time, it is only fair to note that the hire of one of mayor’s former vassals on the council was made without appearing to have entailed a formal search.
+Granted, this latest mayoral hire has plausible merit; at the same time, it is only fair to note that this hire of one of mayor’s former vassals on the council was made without appearing to have entailed a formal search.

-And as for who next among the mayor’s former vassals on the city council might be hack hired into a no now heavy lifting sinecure, the touts at the Quarry are anticipating that the former council president is surely on a short list of one to head Quincy Fiber if and when it might actually be launched
+And as for who next among the mayor’s former vassals on the city council might be hack hired into a no heavy lifting sinecure, the touts at the Quarry are anticipating that the former council president is surely on a short list of one to head Quincy Fiber if and when it might actually be launched

 Open for business as usual